 About Duncan Foundation

 The Duncan Foundation’s current focus is on dystonia, Friedreich’s ataxia, the late effects of polio and recently diagnosed Parkinson’s, adding spinocerebellar ataxia(SCA) and other inherited ataxias in 2020.
-We will expand our services to people living with other neuromuscular conditions as we develop.
+We will expand our services to people living with other neuromuscular and neurological conditions as we develop.

 We provide effective assessment and referrals where required, and support in the management of conditions.
 The Duncan Foundation funds the assessment and planning phase and works with DHB services to utilize existing services.
 Where needs are not met through existing channels, the Duncan foundation intends to fill that gap by listening to people and their families’ needs and supporting their self-management at a personal level and through community engagement.
 We intend to develop specialist services such as gait analysis and training, specialist gyms and hydrotherapy, speech, swallowing, sleep and nutrition advice as we find out what people want and need.

-Duncan Foundation will be working with other Not for Profit and Community Organisations such as the DPA, Rotary, Societies representing neuromuscular condition, Patient Support Groups, the Duncan Trust and others as well as Government Organisations and Decision makers including the MoH, Disability Services, Directors of Allied Health, Head Clinical Advisors and Working Groups.
+Duncan Foundation works with other not-for-profit and community organisations such as the DPA, Rotary, Societies representing neuromuscular and neurological conditions, Patient Support Groups, the Sir Thomas and Lady Duncan Trust and others as well as Government Organisations and decision-makers including the MoH, Disability Services, Directors of Allied Health, Head Clinical Advisors and Working Groups.

 We hope that the impact of our work for people living with neurological conditions with be increased capacity and capability, better participation in normal life, an improved sense of community, enhanced advocacy and policy change, and improved clinical practice all of which will lead to an improved physical and social environment for people living with neuromuscular and other neurological conditions.

-We currently support: Late Effects of Polio, Friedreich Ataxia, Recently Diagnosed Parkinson’s and Dystonia.
+We currently support: Dystonia, Late Effects of Polio, Friedreich Ataxia, Recently Diagnosed Parkinson’s and Spinocerebellar Ataxia.